-Act ivity Respon Primary sibility Secondary Monitoring and Supervision 4. for the workers, electricity supply, water supply, kitchen, separate toilet and bathrooms for ladies and gents, etc. Identification of potable drinking water source/s and seeking permission from local authority / GP for accessing the source.
+Activity Respon sibility Monitoring and Supervision Primary Secondary 3. for the workers, electricity supply, water supply, kitchen, separate toilet and bathrooms for ladies and gents, etc. Identification of potable drinking water source/s and seeking permission from local authority / GP for accessing the source.
 In case, potable drinking water source is not available in the vicinity, provision of water filter should be made in the camps to make water potable.
-Storage of drinking water should be made in cleaned / hygienic containers and should be placed at a distance of not less than 15m from any wastewater / sewage drain, toilet or other source Timary Secondary Hy of pollution. giene and Sanitation: Contractor DPMU Supervision by Sr. 1.
-Suitable washing facility for clothes and utensils at the camp level, with mechanism for proper draining and disposal of waste water.
-Separate bathing facility for male and female Environmental safeguard specialist of the SPMU from time to time and submission of camp / site specific report to res APD of SPMU.
-3. workers in conveniently accessible locations and shall be kept in clean and hygienic conditions.
+Storage of drinking water should be made in cleaned / hygienic containers and should be placed at a distance of not less than 15m from any wastewater / sewage drain, toilet or other source of pollution.
+1. 2.
+3. 4.
+5. 6. giene and Sanitation: Suitable washing facility for clothes and utensils at the camp level, with mechanism for proper draining and disposal of waste water.
+Separate bathing facility for male and female workers in conveniently accessible locations and shall be kept in clean and hygienic conditions.
 Sanitary arrangements, latrines and urinals in every work place.
 The type of latrine chosen must be culturally appropriate / acceptable.
 The latrines must be suitable for use in shallow groundwater / flood prone areas.
-4. Separate toilet facility for male and female works with proper sign board in language that are understood by the workers along with picture.
-5.6.
+Separate toilet facility for male and female works with proper sign board in language that are understood by the workers along with picture.
 For 15-20 female and male workers, separate toilet provision should be made.
-The latrines and urinals shall be adequately lighted 7. and hygienic condition shall be maintained (proper cleaning and sanitisation).
-Water shall be provided in or near the latrines and Ar urinals (piped water or by storing water in drums). rangements for Waste Disposal: Contractor DPMII Supervision by Jr. 1.
-Disposal of sanitary wastes and excreta shall be into septic tanks.
-Dry sanitation (toilet) facility Contractor DI WIO Environmental safeguard specialist of the DPMU from time to time and submission of 2. shall be provided at flood prone area.
+The latrines and urinals shall be adequately lighted and hygienic condition shall be maintained (proper cleaning and sanitisation).
+Water shall be provided in or near the latrines and urinals (piped water or by storing water in drums).
+Contractor DPMU Supervision by Sr Environmental safeguard specialist of the SPMU from time to time and submission o camp / site specific report to re APD of SPMU. rangements for Waste Disposal: Contractor DPMU Supervision by Jr Environmental safeguar 1.
+2. Disposal of sanitary wastes and excreta shall be into septic tanks.
+Dry sanitation (toilet) facility shall be provided at flood prone area.
 Kitchen wastes (excluding solid waste) shall be disposed into soak pits.
-Wastewater from campsites will be discharged and disposed in a kitchen soak pit located at least 15 meters away camp / site specific report to Sr. Environmental safeguard specialist of the SPMU.
-3. from any waterbody.
-Capacity of the pit should be at least 1.3 times the maximum volume of wastewater discharged per 4. day.
-The bottom of the soak pit should be filled with coarse gravel and the sides shored up with board, etc. to prevent erosion and collapse of the soak pit.
-5. Solid wastes generated in the construction site shall be reused if recyclable or disposed-off in land fill sites approved by local authority.
-He alth Care Management: Contractor DPMU Periodic supervision of health care measures like first-aid box,
+Wastewater from campsites will be discharged and disposed in a kitchen soak pit located at least 15 meters away from any waterbody. specialist of the DPMU from time to time and submission o camp / site specific report to Sr Environmental safeguard specialist of the SPMU.
+3. Capacity of the pit should be at least 1.3 times the maximum volume of wastewater discharged per day.
+4. The bottom of the soak pit should be filled with coarse gravel and the sides shored up with board, etc. to prevent erosion and collapse of the soak pit.
+5. Solid wastes generated in the construction site shall be reused if recyclable or disposed-off in land He fill sites approved by local authority. alth Care Management: Contractor DPMU Periodic supervision of health care measures like first-aid box